-Tex-Mex cheese enchiladas are corn tortillas filled with yellow cheddar, rolled, and blanketed in a dark brick-red chili gravy made from dried chiles, beef tallow, flour, and beef broth.
-They are the defining dish of Dallas Tex-Mex, served with rice and refried beans on a warm plate.
+Corn tortillas filled with yellow cheddar, rolled and blanketed in a dark brick-red chili gravy of dried chiles, beef tallow, flour and beef broth.
+The defining dish of Dallas Tex-Mex, served with rice and refried beans.

 Miguel Martinez codified cheese enchiladas with chili gravy at El Fenix in Dallas in the 1920s, adapting a recipe he developed as a cook at the Oriental Hotel.
 The chili gravy format, distinct from the mole or chile sauce of interior Mexico, became the signature of Dallas and Fort Worth Tex-Mex and spread across every combination-plate restaurant in the state.
 El Fenix has served the same recipe since 1918.